 Tom Bruderer has worked for the Forest Practices Board since November 2018

 Tom has a Tech Diploma from BCIT, Bachelor of Science in Forestry from the University of New Brunswick and a Master of Forestry from the University of British Columbia.
 He is a Registered Professional Forester (RPF) and a Professional Geoscientist (PGeo) with Engineers and Geoscientists British Columbia (EGBC).

-Tom has over 14 years of experience on the Coast as a forest engineer for major licensees, mostly for Interfor and A&A. Prior to joining the Board, he worked as a terrain specialist consultant for two years and since 2016, worked on Board audits as a contractor.
+Tom has over 14 years of experience on the Coast as a forest engineer for major licensees.
+Prior to joining the Board, he worked as a terrain specialist consultant for two years and since 2016, worked on Board audits as a contractor.
 Tom lives in Comox on Vancouver Island.